Palazuelos Variscite Teardrop Cabochon media thumbnails

 Hardness 3.5–4.5 Mohs — closed bezel setting recommended

 Treatment Untreated.
-Green color from native iron traces in the phosphate
+Green color due to native iron traces in the phosphate

-Type of piece Unique piece — hand-carved
+Piece Type Unique piece — hand-carved

 This specific piece

 The 14 × 10 mm teardrop format is classic for a main pendant: large enough for the piece to center the composition, proportional enough not to require a reinforced bail.
-The apex of the teardrop serves as a natural attachment point for the chain.
+The apex of the teardrop serves as a natural point for the chain.
 The 5 mm thickness provides volumetric presence without making it heavy.

-How Palazuelos variscite is formed
+How variscite from Palazuelos is formed

-What setting it works for
+For which setting it works

-• Silver pendants — optimal format; the apex of the teardrop serves as a natural attachment for the chain
+• Silver pendants — optimal format; the apex of the teardrop serves as a natural attachment point for the chain

 Iberian variscite in lapidary tradition